paritytech/substrate-api-sidecar/calc/README.md

 Where:
 - `base_fee` is a fixed base fee to include some transaction in a block.
 It accounts for the work needed to verify the signature and the computing work common to any tx.
-  It iss constant for any tx.
+  It is constant for any tx.
 - `len_fee` is a fee paid based on the size (length in bytes) of the transaction.
   Longer transactions require more storage, and therefore are more expensive.
 - `adjusted_weight_fee` is a fee that is itself `estimated_weight * targeted_fee_adjustment`: